SandQuattro/crypto-p2p-trading-app/README.md

 2. Have access to a BSC wallet with some BEP-20 USDT for testing (can use Metamask with BSC Testnet)
 3. Have a tool like Postman or curl for making API requests

-## Expected user flow

-- User creating order to exchange BEP-20 (BSC Network) USDT for anything, it can be fiat currency, digital product, etc...
-- We're creating unique deposit digital wallet (Secure HD(Hierarchical Deterministic) wallet generation using BIP32/BIP39) for user, if it does not have yet
-- All keys are located in one HD wallet.
-We can easily backup them using seed phrase
-- We are monitoring blockchain, to see transactions to this wallet and order amount validation
-- When we see transaction to our deposit addresses, we know exactly, who did the transfer

 ## Testing Flow

 ### Step 1: Create a User Order